tterpi/RFID_payment/README.md

-WIP: RFID payment application for public washing machines
+## WIP: RFID payment application for public washing machines

 This uses an ESP8266 with NodeMCU firmware and a RC522 RFID reader.
 Based on work by limbo666 and capella-ben.

+This script uses a test LED connected to D8 and GND.

+### Setting up the card

-In order for this script to work with your Mifare card, you have to write the correct sector trailer for sector 2 (block 7) and also the correct key to block 4.
+In order for this script to work with your Mifare card, you have to write the correct sector trailer for sector 1 (block 7) and also the correct key to block 4.
 The access bits in the sector trailer have the effect that you can only read and write when providing key B that is assumed to be secret.
-This applies to data blocks and key A and B.
+This applies to data blocks and key A and B. The necessary scripts can be found in the KeyBAuthentication branch.

 You can configure your card with the following calls, make shure to disable the main script first, by commenting out mtmr:start() at the end of the script.